Getting out and about

 Students tell us what they want to do, and we support them.
 We use public and college transport, and the huge choice of things to do outside college includes riding, dog walking, rock choir, Zumba, Bollywood dancing, gardening, pubs, clubs, discos and regular days out places such as London or Brighton.

-The clinical dietetic service at Nash College provides advice and support for students with issues including enteral feeding, weight management, oral nutrition support and special diets.
+The clinical dietetic service used at Nash College provides advice and support for students with issues including enteral feeding, weight management, oral nutrition support and special diets.

 Our qualified dieticians also work with the multi-disciplinary team to support the catering team’s work.
 In addition to this, our outstanding catering team do their utmost to make food delicious and safe for each student.
 Every student is asked about what foods they like, and the team puts a high priority on food presentation.
 For those with differentiated diets, staff have developed techniques to mould food to look like solids, creating dishes including lasagne, chips and vegetables.
 Natural products and colourings are used.